JDORYXD/MO-IT101-Group14/README.md

-This project has already been graded . thanks for you contributions for the readme file.
+This project has already been graded final grade (1.75 ). thanks for you contributions for the readme file.